Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/analytics-recipes.md

 **Retrieve all work items for a given iteration which fall between the first day of the iteration and the last day of the iteration**

-Here your query is constrained by data contained within the VSTS data.
+Here your query is constrained by data contained within the work tracking data.

 ```OData
 https://{OrganizationName}.analytics.visualstudio.com/{project}/_odata/v1.0/WorkItems?